iciaparicio/explore-cms-en/layout/editar-layout_en-US.md

 ---
-description: Learn the details of how to edit layouts for users.
+description: "Learn the details of how to edit layouts for users."
 ---

 # Edit Layout